ansible/ansible-kubernetes-modules/README.md

         src: /my_project/service.yml
 ```

-That's it.
-Just reference the role, and subsequent tasks and roles are able to call the modules.
+That's it!
+Just reference the role, and subsequent tasks and roles are able to call the modules and plugins.

-View the `openshift_raw` and `k8s_raw` source for available parameters, and more examples.
+View the `openshift_raw` and `k8s_raw` source for available module parameters, and more examples.

 ### Using the connection plugin

 Included in the role are the `kubectl` and `oc` connection plugins.

-To use them outside of the role, you'll need an `ansible.cfg` file similar to the following:
+Before using the plugins, you may need to set `remote_tmp` in your `ansible.cfg` as follows:

 ```
 [defaults]
-connection_plugins = ~/my-roles/ansible-kubernetes-modules/connection_plugins
 remote_tmp = /tmp
 ```

-Add the `connection_plugins` subdirectory found within this role to the `connections_plugins` path defined in `ansible.cfg`.
-This will make the connection plugin accessible externally in other playbooks and roles.

-The above example also defines `remote_tmp`.
 Depending on the file system permissions inside the containers you're accessing, the working directory may or may not be writable.
 When Ansible connects to a remote host, in this case a running container, it copies module files and Ansible dependencies to the remote file system.
 If the workig directory is not writable, define `remote_tmp` to point to a path inside the container  that is writable.

 Here's a sample inventory showing the `ansible_connection` variable set to the `kubectl` connection plugin: